Wissam-El-Labban/lazyvim-config/README.md

 # lazyvim-config

-preferred plugins and init lua file to get all plugins at once
+preferred plugins and init lua file.
+This repository is simply to get all plugin configurations at once.

 credit for the plugins themselves goes to the authors: